 The compensation committee, among its other responsibilities, establishes our overall compensation philosophy and reviews and approves our executive compensation program, including the specific compensation of our executive officers.
 The compensation committee has the authority to retain legal counsel and other advisors, including compensation consultants, to assist in carrying out its responsibilities to determine the compensation of our executive officers.
-The compensation committee formulates recommendations for our CEO's pay which is reviewed by the independent members of our Board.
 The compensation committee's authority, duties, and responsibilities are described in its charter, which is reviewed annually and revised and updated as warranted.
 The charter is available on our Company website at ir.upstart.com.

 While the compensation committee determines our overall compensation philosophy and approves the compensation of our executive officers, it relies on its compensation consultant, as well as our CEO, our CFO, our Chief People Officer, our Vice President of Total Rewards and legal counsel to formulate recommendations with respect to specific compensation actions.
-The compensation committee makes all final decisions regarding the compensation of our executive officers, including base salary levels, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
+The compensation committee makes all final decisions regarding the compensation of our executive officers, except our CEO, including base salary levels, target annual cash bonus opportunities, actual cash bonus payments and long-term incentives in the form of equity awards.
+The compensation committee formulates recommendations for our CEO's compensation, and the independent members of our Board (excluding Messrs.
+Girouard and Gu) approve the compensation of our CEO based on such recommendations.
 The compensation committee meets on a regularly-scheduled basis and at other times as needed.
-The compensation committee periodically reviews compensation matters with the Board.
+The compensation committee periodically reviews compensation matters with our Board.